At a glance

 - Urinalysis can reveal signs of kidney failure, calcium oxalate crystals (in the case of antifreeze poisoning).

-- Urine specific gravity to see how concentrated the urine is.
+- Urine specific gravity to measure the concentration of the urine.

 - fTLI, TAP, fPLI are all tests which test enzymes or proteins in the blood to evaluate for pancreatitis.